 At Cloud Peak Veterinary Services, we want all pet owners to have access to the information they need to assist them in making good decisions regarding pet healthcare.
-Here are some important facts regarding your pet’s dental wellness.
+If you have specific questions or concerns, give us a call at (307) 247-2781 and we would be more than happy to help.
+In the meantime, here are some important facts regarding your pet’s dental wellness.

 What We Want to Avoid

-There are two major diseases that threaten your pet’s dental health: gingivitis and periodontal diseases.
-Both are the result of the buildup of plaque.
-We know that plaque is often overlooked as a part of keeping your pet healthy, but it causes as many problems as buildup in our own mouths.
-The longer this buildup exists in your cute kitty or puppy’s mouths, the more the bacteria is allowed to grow and spread in the mouth.
-This can lead to tartar or calculus deposits, which can cause serious damage.
-That tartar pushes down on the gums and exposes more of the root of the tooth, which leads to more pain and sensitivity for your pet.
+With our years of experience, we have come to understand that there are two major diseases that commonly threaten your pet’s dental health: gingivitis and periodontal disease.
+While plaque is often overlooked, both of these diseases are a direct result of the buildup of plaque.
+When the plaque is not addressed, the buildup will continue to worsen, which will allow more bacteria to grow and spread around your sweet kitty’s mouth.
+This plaque buildup can lead to tartar or calculus deposits, which can cause serious damage.
+The tartar pushes down on the gums and exposes more of the root of the tooth, which leads to more pain and sensitivity for your pet.
 If it isn’t addressed in a timely fashion, we may need to remove some of your pet’s teeth in order to minimize pain and reduce infection.

 - Swollen gums